si-meone/DiskSpaceInformer/README.md

 [http://java.com/en/download/index.jsp](Download Java7)

-- Download the jar from https://github.com/snasrallah/DiskSpaceInformer/raw/master/jar/DiskSpaceInformer.jar
+2. Download the jar from https://github.com/snasrallah/DiskSpaceInformer/raw/master/jar/DiskSpaceInformer.jar

 and run from project home:
 java -jar jar/DiskSpaceInformer.jar

-- Download run sources in your IDE (I used intellij , should work in eclipse) and from project home run java -classpath out/production/DiskSpaceInformer/ dsi.DiskSpaceInformer
+3. Download run sources in your IDE (I used intellij , should work in eclipse) and from project home run java -classpath out/production/DiskSpaceInformer/ dsi.DiskSpaceInformer

-* out/production/DiskSpaceInformer may be different if you compile with another IDE or command-line.
+Note: out/production/DiskSpaceInformer may be different if you compile with another IDE or command-line.

 To jar up
 =========